tarunawast-123/DESIGN_PATTERN/Read.md

 Creational Design Pattern:

-1) Proxy design pattern :
+1) Prototype design pattern :
+   It is used when we have to make copy from existing object.

 2) Builder design pattern :